pakotzy/learn/README.md

-# Collection of useful matirials about different topics gathered during some course completions
+# Collection of useful materials about different topics gathered during some course completions